numpy/numpy/doc/source/dev/gitwash/following_latest.rst

 The steps are:

 * :ref:`install-git`
-* get local copy of the git repository from github_
+* get local copy of the git repository from Github_
 * update local copy from time to time

 Get the local copy of the code